anosikeosifo/anosikeosifo.github.io/_posts/2017-02-19-Iterators-and-iterables.markdown

 Iterators are ES6's new way of traversing data.

 ## Iterable.
-An Iterable is a data struvture that makes its elements publicly available by implementing a method whose key is `[Symbol.Iterator]`.
+An Iterable is a data structure that makes its elements publicly available by implementing a method whose key is `[Symbol.Iterator]`.

 The following built-in types are iterables:
 <!--more-->